mpournaras/MechaCar_statistical_Analysis/README.md

 ![d3](https://github.com/mpournaras/MechaCar_statistical_Analysis/blob/main/Resources/mecha_coil_t-test_individual_lots.png)

 1) Lot 1: The sample actually has the **true sample mean of 1500 PSI**.
-With a **p-Value of 1.0**, we absolutley cannot reject the null hypothesis with the evidence provided.
+With a **p-Value of 1.0**, we absolutely cannot reject the null hypothesis with the evidence provided.
 2) Lot 2 has a similar outcome with a **sample mean of 1500.02 PSI**.
 With a **p-Value of 0.61**, we once again do not have sufficient evidence to reject the null hypothesis, and the sample mean and the population mean of 1500 are statistically similar.
 3) Lot 3, not surprisingly, is a different scenario.
 Here **the sample mean is 1496.14** and the **p-Value is 0.04**, which is lower than the common significance level of 0.05.
 This evidence indicates we **can reject the null hypothesis** that there is no statistical difference between this sample mean and the presumed population mean.